hearvox/sound-shares/readme.md

 ## Frequently Asked Questions ##

+### Does this work with tags inserted by SEO plugins? ###
+Sound Shares works with Jetpack, Yoast SEO, and All in One SEO Pack.
+It changes their Facebook Open Graph and Twitter Card types so social-site link preview embed your audio.

+### Can this plugin insert all the social meta tags? ###
+If you not using an SEO plugin to insert social meta tags for Facebook and Twitter link previews, Sound Shares can do that for you.
+Use the Settings page.
 ### How do add registered script/style handles to the Postscript meta box? ###
 The Settings &gt; Postscript screen lists all available handles, those registered via the [`wp_enqueue_scripts` hook])https://developer.wordpress.org/reference/hooks/wp_enqueue_scripts/} in your active theme and plugins and the defaults registered by WordPress itself.